MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 interface ICoreWebView2Frame5;
 interface ICoreWebView2FrameInfo2;
 interface ICoreWebView2Environment14;
+interface ICoreWebView2ProcessExtendedInfo;
-interface ICoreWebView2ProcessInfo2;
+interface ICoreWebView2ProcessExtendedInfoCollection;
-interface ICoreWebView2GetProcessInfosWithDetailsCompletedHandler;
+interface ICoreWebView2GetProcessExtendedInfosCompletedHandler;

 // Indicates the frame type used in the `ICoreWebView2FrameInfo2` interface.
 [v1_enum]
 typedef enum COREWEBVIEW2_FRAME_KIND {
-  /// Indicates that the frame is type of frame we don't differentiate yet.
+  /// Indicates that the frame is an unknown type frame.
+We may extend this enum
-  COREWEBVIEW2_FRAME_KIND_OTHER,
+  /// type to identify more frame kinds in the future.
+  COREWEBVIEW2_FRAME_KIND_UNKNOWN,
   /// Indicates that the frame is a primary main frame(webview).
   COREWEBVIEW2_FRAME_KIND_MAIN_FRAME,
   /// Indicates that the frame is an iframe.
   COREWEBVIEW2_FRAME_KIND_IFRAME,
+  /// Indicates that the frame is an embed element.
+  COREWEBVIEW2_FRAME_KIND_EMBED,
+  /// Indicates that the frame is an object element.
+  COREWEBVIEW2_FRAME_KIND_OBJECT,
 } COREWEBVIEW2_FRAME_KIND;

-/// Receives the result of the `GetProcessInfosWithDetails` method.
+/// Receives the result of the `GetProcessExtendedInfos` method.
 /// The result is written to the collection of `ProcessInfo`s provided
-/// in the `GetProcessInfosWithDetails` method call.
+/// in the `GetProcessExtendedInfos` method call.
 [uuid(8e7d154c-e2ca-11ed-b5ea-0242ac120002), object, pointer_default(unique)]
-interface ICoreWebView2GetProcessInfosWithDetailsCompletedHandler : IUnknown {
+interface ICoreWebView2ProcessExtendedInfoCompletedHandler : IUnknown {
+  /// Provides the process extended info list for the `GetProcessExtendedInfos`.
-  HRESULT Invoke([in] HRESULT errorCode, [in] ICoreWebView2ProcessInfoCollection* value);
+  HRESULT Invoke([in] HRESULT errorCode, [in] ICoreWebView2ProcessExtendedInfoCollection* value);
 }

+/// A list containing processInfo and associated extended information.
+[uuid(32efa696-407a-11ee-be56-0242ac120002), object, pointer_default(unique)]
+interface ICoreWebView2ProcessExtendedInfoCollection : IUnknown {
-/// A continuation of the ICoreWebView2ProcessInfo interface.
+  /// The number of process contained in the `ICoreWebView2ProcessExtendedInfoCollection`.
+  [propget] HRESULT Count([out, retval] UINT* count);

+  /// Gets the `ICoreWebView2ProcessExtendedInfo` located in the
+  /// `ICoreWebView2ProcessExtendedInfoCollection` at the given index.
+  HRESULT GetValueAtIndex([in] UINT32 index,
+                          [out, retval] ICoreWebView2ProcessExtendedInfo** processInfo);
+}

+/// This is the ICoreWebView2ProcessExtendedInfo interface
+// MSOWNERS: wangsongjin@microsoft.com
-[uuid(982ae768-e2ca-11ed-b5ea-0242ac120002), object, pointer_default(unique)]
+[uuid(b120f7d0-1f6a-11ee-be56-0242ac120002), object, pointer_default(unique)]
-interface ICoreWebView2ProcessInfo2 : ICoreWebView2ProcessInfo {
+interface ICoreWebView2ProcessExtendedInfo : IUnknown {
+  /// The process info of the current process.
+  [propget] HRESULT ProcessInfo(
+    [out, retval] ICoreWebView2ProcessInfo** processInfo);

   /// The collection of associated `FrameInfo`s which are actively running
-  /// (showing UI elements) in this renderer process. `AssociatedFrameInfos`
+  /// (showing or hiding UI elements) in this renderer process. `AssociatedFrameInfos`
-  /// will only be populated when obtained via calling
+  /// will only be populated when this `CoreWebView2ProcessExtendedInfo`
-  /// `CoreWebView2Environment.GetProcessInfosWithDetails` and when this
-  /// `CoreWebView2ProcessInfo` corresponds to a renderer process.
+  /// corresponds to a renderer process.
+Non-renderer processes will always
-  /// `CoreWebView2ProcessInfo` objects obtained via `CoreWebView2Environment.
-  /// GetProcessInfos` or for non-renderer processes will always have an empty
-  /// `AssociatedFrameInfos`.
-The `AssociatedFrameInfos` may also be empty for
+  /// have an empty `AssociatedFrameInfos`.
+The `AssociatedFrameInfos` may
-  /// renderer processes that have no active frames.
+  /// also be empty for renderer processes that have no active frames.
   ///
   /// \snippet ProcessComponent.cpp AssociatedFrameInfos
   [propget] HRESULT AssociatedFrameInfos(